Project Structure

 .github/workflows/

-buildService.yml – builds the .s9pk on push/PR:
+build.yml – builds the .s9pk on PR to verify it compiles:

-name: Build Service
+name: Build

 on: